rickypang0219/rickypang0219.github.io/index.markdown

 title : About Me
 ---

-I am a year 2 physics graduate student of HKUST, doing research in theoretical condensed matter.
+I am a physics M.Phil graduate of HKUST

+, doing research in theoretical condensed matter.
 I am interested in entanglement renormalization in Free fermion problem, tensor network representation of a quantum many body states, and topological phases of matters.
 Check out my CV if you want to know more about me!